johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-03-large-language-models-view-models-backend-for-frontend/index.md

 }
 ```

-This has the combined benefit of reducing our token usage (as we're sending less data) and reducing the risk of exposing data we'd rather not.
+This has the combined benefit of reducing our token usage / cost (as we're sending less data to the LLM) and reducing the risk of exposing data we'd rather not.

 ## "But integrating with APIs is a lot of work!"